caas-team/py-kube-downscaler/README.md

 retry the update immediately, without waiting for the next iteration (default: 0).
 This argument is strongly recommended when using the `--once` argument to process large clusters

+`--qps`

+: Optional: rate of API requests a KubeDownscaler is allowed to send per second (default: 0, meaning qps control is disabled)

+`--burst`

+: Optional: maximum number of requests a KubeDownscaler can send at once above the QPS limit for (default: 0, meaning burst control is disabled) Burst must be greater-equal than qps

+`--max-retries-on-throttling`

+: Optional: How many retries to perform when KubeDownscaler hits API Server throttling limits (default: 0).
+The retries are performed using an exponential backoff strategy to reduce the chance of hitting the rate limit again.

 ### Constrained Mode (Limited Access Mode)

 The Constrained Mode (also known as Limited Access Mode) is designed for users who do not have full cluster access.